senotrusov/notes/arch-linux-installation.md

 ### Configure systemd-boot

 Install the `systemd-boot` boot manager to the EFI System Partition (ESP) and create the basic configuration files.

+!!! info

     For more information on the boot manager, see [systemd-boot](https://wiki.archlinux.org/title/Systemd-boot).

 ```sh
 bootctl --esp-path=/mnt/boot install